rauljordan/personal-site/content/2023-01-16-rust-concepts-I-wish-I-learned-earlier.md

 Sometimes, you will need to use structures such as `Rc` or `Arc` in your code, or implement structs that wrap some data and then want to mutate the data that is being wrapped.
-Soon, you&rsquo;ll hit a wall with the compiler telling you that interior mutability is disallowed, which seems intractable at first sight.
+Soon, you will hit a wall with the compiler telling you that interior mutability is disallowed, which seems intractable at first sight.
 However, there are ways of allowing interior mutability in Rust that are even provided by the standard library.